 - Keep records of names of people to whom you spoke, what was said, and to whom you were referred next.
 Keep copies of everything you send in.

 A short explanation of Medicare coverage

 Medicare is the federal health insurance program for people who are 65 or older, certain younger people with disabilities, and people with End-Stage Renal Disease.
 The different parts of Medicare help cover specific services.
 Medicare Part B covers medically necessary durable medical equipment (DME) that your doctor prescribes for use in your homes, such as wheelchairs, walkers, hospital beds, and blood sugar monitors.
 Medicare does not pay the full cost of the equipment.
 If you do not have other insurance, like Medical Assistance, you may be responsible to pay part of the cost of the equipment.
-For more information on Medicare coverage of equipment and supplies go to: https://www.medicare.gov/what-medicare-covers/part-b/durable-medical-equipment.html.
+The Medicare website provides additional information coverage of equipment and supplies.